LiaPetrova/LMDb/README.md

   - Watchlist
   - Search for keywords in SHowstitle
   - Sort Movies and Series by different criteria
+  - Genres Catalog where people can review shows filtered by genres

 | **Permissions** | Guest  | Logged in User | Admin  |